 • Combination of the total number of iterations of creating new todo items and HTTP requests for checking the uptime state of our Heroku server

-This test was successful, and we were able to obtain meaningful information about the application.
-However, we do not yet know if our system has any breaking points or if our application could start behaving strangely after a certain number of concurrent users starts using our API.
-This is what we will try to accomplish in the next section.
+This test was successful, and you were able to obtain meaningful information about the application.
+However, you do not yet know if your system has any breaking points or if the application could start behaving strangely after a certain number of concurrent users starts using the API.

-Adding another HTTP request will help us find out if we can break the Heroku server or even our application.
-We will also reduce the number of virtual users and the duration of the test to save on resources.
+Adding another HTTP request will help you find out if you can break the Heroku server or even your application.
+You will also reduce the number of virtual users and the duration of the test to save on resources.
 These adjustments can be made in the configuration section by simply commenting out the last two stages of the execution.

 Note: “Breaking the application” means overwhelming the system to the point that it returns errors instead of a successful execution, without changing resources or application code.
 That means the system returns errors based only on changing the number of users or the number of requests.